SingleStepTests/8088/README.md

  - Bit #1 of this field represents the INTR pin input.
 This is not currently exercised, but may be in future test releases.
  - Bit #2 of this field represents the NMI pin input.
 This is not currently exercised, but may be in future test releases.

+Tne Multiplexed bus value is the 20-bit value representing the entire bus read directly from the CPU each cycle.
+It contains a valid address only when ALE is asserted on T1.

 The segment status indicates which segment is in use to calculate addresses by the CPU, using segment-offset addressing.
 This field represents the S3 and S4 status lines of the 8088.

 The memory status field represents outputs of the attached i8288 Bus Controller.
 From left to right, this field will contain RAW or ---.
 R represents the MRDC status line, A represents the AMWC status line, and W represents the MWTC status line.
 These status lines are active-low.
 A memory read will occur on T3 or the last Tw t-state when MRDC is active.
 A memory write will occur on T3 or the last Tw t-state when AMWC is active.
 At this point, the value of the data bus field will be valid and will represent the byte read or written.

 The IO status field represents outputs of the attached i8288 Bus Controller.
 From left to right, this field will contain RAW or ---.
 R represents the IORC status line.
 A represents the AIOWC status line.
 W represents the IOWC status line.
 These status lines are active-low.
 An IO read will occur on T3 or the last Tw t-state when IORC is active.
 An IO write will occur on T3 or the last Tw t-state when AIOWC is active.
 At this point, the value of the data bus field will be valid and will represent the byte read or written.

-The BHE status indicates whether a 16-bit data transfer is occurring.
-This pin does not exist on the 8088 but is provided to make the test set comptable with any set that may be produced for the 8086 in the future.
+The BHE status pin on the 8086 indicates whether the upper byte of the data bus is driven.
+This pin does not exist on the 8088, but is provided in the test format for compatibility with the [8086 Test Suite](https://github.com/SingleStepTests/8086).

 The data bus indicates the value of the last 8 bits of the multiplexed bus.
 It is typically only valid on T3.